noxonsu/onout.org/docs/support_system_faq_GTP.md

-dex,Does your DEX support graph nodes similar to UniSwap?,"Yes, it is a full clone of the Uniswap v2. " dex,would it make sense to use the DEX as well as its connected nodes and APIs for getting listed on CoinGecko and CoinMarketCap?,"Yes, for instance you can check the CMC document - C2: Subgraph Sample - https://docs.google.com/document/d/1S4urpzUnO2t7DmS_1dc4EL4tgnnbTObPYXvDeBnukCg/edit#bookmark=kix.5p33g7oj0og8 " dex,how should we connect the chain,We can add the Cryto chain for 200 USD if it an EVM-like network. dex,how to receive the full DEX for automated market making and liquidity offerings?,"With this possibility ( https://onout.org/dex &gt; click get free version ) you will get all feature of uniswap v2 dex, but as I said before, if you need the info app, we can provide it for an additional fee. " dex,How much would be the total cost to deploy the platform on Cryto chain?,"200 USD for adding an EVM-like chain and when you will set it we can start to set the graph node, starting re" dex,We previously deployed a DEX connected to Cryto : https://defi.cryto.exchange but it doesn't supply nodes and analytical tools.
+dex,Does your DEX support graph nodes similar to UniSwap?,"Yes, it is a full clone of the Uniswap v2. " dex,would it make sense to use the DEX as well as its connected nodes and APIs for getting listed on CoinGecko and CoinMarketCap?,"Yes, for instance you can check the CMC document - C2: Subgraph Sample - https://docs.google.com/document/d/1S4urpzUnO2t7DmS_1dc4EL4tgnnbTObPYXvDeBnukCg/edit#bookmark=kix.5p33g7oj0og8 " dex,how should we connect the chain,We can add the Cryto chain for 200 USD if it an EVM-like network. dex,how to receive the full DEX for automated market making and liquidity offerings?,"With this possibility ( https://onout.org/dex > click get free version ) you will get all feature of uniswap v2 dex, but as I said before, if you need the info app, we can provide it for an additional fee. " dex,How much would be the total cost to deploy the platform on Cryto chain?,"200 USD for adding an EVM-like chain and when you will set it we can start to set the graph node, starting re" dex,We previously deployed a DEX connected to Cryto : https://defi.cryto.exchange but it doesn't supply nodes and analytical tools.
 Can you provide it?
 It's currently supporting both swap and liquidity features as the main points of view. ,We need to check your contracts' code and if it is a uniswapv2-like we can provide it. dex,"And furthermore, it would be great if we can pay the retainers in Cryto native asset: https://nomics.com/assets/cryto3-cryto","No, we accept only ETH, BNB, USDT, BUSD, and USDC. "